AguaClara/UASB/Reports and Manuals/fall2018report_draft3.md

 #### October 26, 2018

+[**CEO: This is a very good report.
+Great job adjusting the format where it makes sense.
+The only thing that seems out of place is the Gates Grant description...but I'm not sure where else you would put that..so it is fine how it is.
+Requires only minor edits.**]

 ## Table of Contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->